2005 NBA playoffs: (1) Miami Heat vs. (2) Detroit Pistons

-The Pistons beat the Heat in this series 4-3 due much to the comeback mounted in the 4th quarter of Game 7 of the Eastern Finals by Chauncey Billups.
+The Pistons beat the Heat in seven games in part because of the comeback mounted in the fourth quarter of Game 7 of the Eastern Finals by Chauncey Billups.
 Dwyane Wade also missed Game 6 of the series due to a rib injury.

+To date, this is the last time the Pistons won the Eastern Conference championship.

 This was the second playoff meeting between these two teams, with the Heat winning the first meeting.

 Western Conference finals

 (1) Phoenix Suns vs. (2) San Antonio Spurs

 This was the seventh playoff meeting between these two teams, with each team winning three series apiece.